CloudLabs-Samples/EduLabs/Demo/azure/demo-gen.md

    ![Split Window](images/split-win.png)

-5. **Tool Utilization**: Utilize the Virtual Machine and associated tools as required for completing the lab tasks.
+5. Utilize the Virtual Machine and associated tools as required for completing the lab tasks.